axlan/gdx_tactics/DEV_JOURNAL.md

 I did a refactor to pull out the state, and map data into their own classes.

+Decided to go with one of the last small features before tackling the big ones, showing info on terrain and units.

+Decided to have a persistent window showing selected and hovered tile info.

 # 10/14 Adding minimal AI

 Using the refactored pathfinding, working on adding a minimal AI to get the example level playable.